cpuncekar/MAT-Holdings-Inc-Website-Landing-Page-Redesign/README.md

 The goal was to demonstrate how AI-assisted tools like **Bolt.new** can speed up web design while still allowing for intentional design decisions and refinement.

 This is **not a full rebuild** — just a concept demo to show modernization possibilities.
+This version is a reduced showcase — some assets, images, and copy were intentionally left out.

 ---